Speaking

 • Learning from C S Lewis’ relationship to evolution.

+“In the science, Evolution is a theory about changes: in the Myth, it is a fact about improvements” is what Lewis wrote in the Funeral of a Great Myth in the 1940’s, demonstrating both an acceptance of and a scepticism to the explanatory power of biological evolution.
 One cannot understand Lewis’ scepticism to explanations for improvements in evolution without considering his reading of Haldane, one of the founders of Neo-Darwinism, and an atheist.
 Nearly a century later, biologists still state that why the major evolutionary transitions happened defy explanation.
-These transitions are different from the imprecise term macroevolution, as they occur at an even higher level, e.g., from primates to human societies with natural language.
-Biologists seem to deal with this lack of explanation by either 1) accepting it, 2) by a more or less justified trust in a future resolution, or 3) by denying that there is progress at all, often leading to a low view of humans.
+These transitions are different from the imprecise term macroevolution, as they occur at an even higher level.
+They include the origin of life (which strictly speaking is not part of the theory of evolution, but a condition for it), and the transition from primates to human societies with natural language.
+Biologists seem to deal with this lack of explanation by either 1) accepting it as unexplained by current theory, 2) by a more or less justified trust in a future resolution, or 3) by denying that there is progress at all, often leading to a low view of humans.
+I argue here that Lewis’ view can still guide us today in expressing awe and wonder over the process of evolution as well as scepticism to the claims of evolutionism that everything has been explained, what Lewis liked to call the Myth.